apache/mxnet/docs/python_docs/python/tutorials/packages/gluon/blocks/naming.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# Naming of Gluon Parameter and Blocks
+# Parameter and Block Naming

 In gluon, each Parameter or Block has a name (and prefix).
 Parameter names are specified by users and Block names can be either specified by users or automatically created.